 The top income and corporate tax rates are 30 percent.
 Other taxes include a value-added tax and a tax on interest.
-The overall tax burden equals 16.2 percent of GDP.
-Government spending amounts to 25.3 percent of total domestic output.
-The fiscal climate remains steady.
-The deficit has increased to over 5 percent of GDP, and public debt equals about 49 percent of total domestic output.
+The overall tax burden equals 18.7 percent of total domestic income.
+Over the past three years, government spending has amounted to 27.4 percent of total output (GDP), and budget deficits have averaged 7.6 percent of GDP.
+Public debt is equivalent to 54.4 percent of GDP.

 In 2016, Kenya simplified the process for starting a business but also made it more expensive.
 Getting electricity, registering property, minority investor protections, and resolution of insolvency were improved.
 The government is the largest formal-sector employer.
 Illegal child labor remains a problem.
 The government continues to regulate prices through subsidies on corn, milk, sugar, and other staples and through state-owned enterprises.

 Trade is moderately important to Kenya’s economy; the combined value of exports and imports equals 38 percent of GDP.
 The average applied tariff rate is 7.6 percent.
 Nontariff barriers impede trade.
 Government openness to foreign investment is below average.
 The financial sector remains relatively stable.
 Nonperforming loans, particularly from state-owned banks to state-owned enterprises, have been declining.
 Capital markets are relatively small.